Baptism

 Is there an option if we’re not ready for baptism?

-What happens during a baptism service?
+What happens during a baptismal service?

 Most baptisms take place during our Sunday morning worship so the whole congregation can share in the joy.
 Water is poured as a sign of new beginnings and God’s grace, and together we welcome the person being baptised into the life of the church.
-It’s always a hopeful and uplifting moment—one that brings us together as a community.

 How do I arrange a baptism or blessing at Stockbridge Church?

 Everything begins with a friendly conversation—no pressure, no complicated steps.
-We talk together about what the service means, what you’re hoping for, and how we can make the occasion feel personal to you.
-If you have questions about dates, godparents, or what to expect on the day, we’re more than happy to walk you through it all.
+We talk together about what the service means, what you’re hoping for, and how we can make the occasion feel personal for you.
+If you have questions about dates, or what to expect on the day, we’re more than happy to walk you through it all.

 Do I need to be a regular churchgoer?